akeneo/pim-api-docs/content/guides/print-connection/step4-define-your-first-scope.md

 We are aware that it is difficult and expensive in terms of investment to achieve a 100% complete print connector that is flexible enough to adapt to any customer project.

-Furthermore, to build such a complex connector as a print connector in a single iteration would undoubtedly be too complex to specify.
+Furthermore, to build such a complex connector as a print connector in a single iteration would undoubtedly be too complex to design from scratch.

 **Our advice: adopt an Agile approach!**